 - We provide the full life-cycle of hardware and software development services, such as consulting, product discovery, design, development, testing, and support;

-- 350+ N-iXers are skilled cloud experts who are certified by AWS, Azure, and GCP;
+- 400 N-iXers are skilled cloud experts, many of them are certified by AWS, Azure, and GCP;

 - We have robust DevOps expertise, including Cloud adoption (infrastructure set up, migration, optimization), building and streamlining CI/CD processes, security issues detection/prevention (DDOS & intrusion), firewall-as-a-service, and more;